 What is the Office of Antimicrobial Products (OAP) Pre-IND Consultation Program?

-Established in 1988, the Office of Antimicrobial Products (OAP) Pre-Investigational New Drug Application (Pre-IND) Consultation Program is designed to facilitate and foster early communications between the divisions of OAP and potential sponsors of new therapeutics for the treatment of bacterial, fungal, and viral infections, opportunistic infections, emerging infections (including naturally emerging diseases and potential biothreat agents), topical microbicides directed at prevention of HIV transmission, and transplant rejection.
+Established in 1988, the Office of Antimicrobial Products (OAP) Pre-Investigational New Drug Application (Pre-IND) Consultation Program is designed to facilitate and foster early communications between the divisions of OAP and potential sponsors of new therapeutics (drugs, monoclonal antibodies, and therapeutic proteins) for the treatment of bacterial, fungal, and viral infections, opportunistic infections, emerging infections (including naturally emerging diseases and potential biothreat agents), topical microbicides directed at prevention of HIV transmission, and transplant rejection.
 (21 CFR 312.82(a)).

 Pre-IND advice may be requested for issues related to data needed to support the rationale for testing a drug in humans; the design of nonclinical pharmacology, toxicology, and drug activity studies, including design and potential uses of any proposed treatment studies in animal models; data requirements for an Investigational New Drug (IND) application; initial drug development plans, and regulatory requirements for demonstrating safety and efficacy.